Three Options: Online, On Campus, or a Combination

 In order to transfer credits, students must submit a letter to the program advisor identifying those transcripted courses that he or she wishes to be considered for transfer.

-Because the Master of Science in Educational Studies program is flexible in terms of elective credits, applications for credit transfer (that meet all of the above criteria) are routinely approved.
+Because the M.S.Ed. in Educational Studies program is flexible in terms of elective credits, applications for credit transfer (that meet all of the above criteria) are routinely approved.